eprahemi/fix-laptop-overheat-linux/README.md

-# Linux Laptop Cooldown Guide
+# Modern Linux Laptops Overheating Cooldown Guide

 > **Stop your hybrid-graphics laptop from overheating — on any distro.**